yousefturin/Image-Processing-2/README.md

 |-43|	12|	-8|	11|	-17|
 |-6	|8|	18|	-24|	-56|

-Take the result image and subtract it from the input image to get sharper image:
+Take the resulting image and subtract it from the input image to get a sharper image:
 **g(x,y)**

 |-10|	0|	14	|45|	-5|
 |---|---|---|---|---|
 |32|	-3|	15	|-2|	3|